 Point to remember: For product description, use descriptive words rather than technical terms, as it creates more impact on the customers.

 Adding shipment charges at the very end

-What if the customer is happy with the product description, the price and all the other aspects?
-But as soon as he/she is about to proceed with the payment, there comes the notification of unexpected shipment charges that just seem absolutely unreasonable to the customer.
+What if the customer is happy with the product description, the price, and other aspects?
+But as soon as he/she is about to proceed with the payment, the notification of unexpected shipment charges seem unreasonable to the customer.

 The moment this happens, your customer abandons your cart.

 Include the shipment charges right from the start.
 Don’t create any unexpected and unpleasant surprises for your hard-earned customers.
 That will only lead to a significant drop in your sales.

 Don’t underestimate the need for having a FAQ page.
 Not providing your customers with one might compel them to shop from some other site.